Create a function in the Azure portal that runs on a schedule

 Create a timer triggered function

-In your function app, select Functions, and then select + Create.
+In your function app, select Overview, and then select + Create under Functions.

 Setting Suggested value Description Name Default Defines the name of your timer triggered function.
 Schedule 0 */1 * * * * A six field CRON expression that schedules your function to run every minute.

 In your function, select Code + Test and expand the Logs.

 Verify execution by viewing the information written to the logs.

 Now, you change the function's schedule so that it runs once every hour instead of every minute.

 In your function, select Integration.
 Here, you define the input and output bindings for your function and also set the schedule.